holmbergjonas/github-browser-scripts/README.md

 Scripts to add functionality to GitHub.
 Install directly with [this][ge-raw] link.
  - Create branch button on issue pages.
 The branch will be named after the issue
- - When creating PR the name will be change to '(PR #189) Update README.md, closes #201'
+ - When creating a PR the name will be change to e.g. '(PR #189) Update README.md, closes #201'
  - When merging a PR the name of the merge commit will changed to the name of the issue